arichornlover/YouTubeRebornPlus/README.md

 4. **YouPiP:** (iOS 14.0 - 14.4.2): due to Apple's fault, you may encounter the *speedup-bug* as described [here]().
 The bug also happens when you try to play multi sources of sound at the same time.
 Enable **LegacyPiP** is a workaround.
 Keep in mind that LegacyPiP also removes UHD quality and breaks YouTube Autoplay next.
 Use it at your own risk.

-5. Not a bug: the app won't be albe to receive push notifications if you use a free developer account to sideload it.
+5. **Not a bug**: the app won't be albe to receive push notifications if you use a free developer account to sideload it.